tigerfarm/work/studio/README.md

 Suggestions:
-+ Ask the caller if they want to pay an option such as: the current amount owed or minimum amount, and give them the full amount (dollars and cents).
++ Ask the caller if they want to pay an option such as: the current amount owed or a minimum amount, and give them the full amount (dollars and cents) that would be used in the Capture Payments widget.
 + In one Gather, ask for the dollars; and in another Gather, ask for the cents.
-Then put them together for the payment amount.
+Then put them together for the Capture Payments widget: payment amount.

 --------------------------------------------------------------------------------
 Studio flow screen print: